Elimination Diet For Skin Conditions

 - Eggs: both the yolk and the whites.

-- Gluten: a protein found naturally in many grains, but also present through contamination in many other foods.
+- Gluten: a protein found naturally in grains of the wheat tribe, but also present through contamination in many other foods.
 Avoid pasta, flour, breads, cereals, cookies, and other foods made with gluten grains.
-Grains found to contain gluten include wheat, kamut, spelt, triticale, barley, rye, and oats.
+Grains found to contain gluten include wheat, kamut, spelt, triticale, barley, rye, and sometimes oats.

-- Sweeteners: honey, maple syrup, white sugar, fructose, dextrose, maltose.
+- Sweeteners: honey, maple syrup, white sugar, brown sugar, fructose, dextrose, maltose.

 Food cravings are another way to uncover a food allergy or intolerance.
 Strange as it may seem, we often crave foods we are allergic to.
 Search out your diet and remove any of the foods you feel especially drawn to for your elimination diet.